-The more complicated answer - it depends on your needs.
+The more complicated answer… well, it depends on your needs.

 Closing thoughts on the Top Travel Guitars

 There you have it!
-The 15 best travel guitars.
+The 10 best travel guitars (plus two extras).

 Is there anything I missed?
 What’s your favorite travel guitar?
 Comment below!
 It’ll help other travelers know which guitar is best for them – safe travels!